peter-gy/ecommerce-cloud-architecture/report/index.md

 # Cloud Architecture of an E-Commerce Platform

-<div class="p-4 bg-blue-100 shadow-md rounded-md italic text-center">Submission of Péter Ferenc Gyarmati - a11913446</div>
+<div class="p-4 bg-gray-100 shadow-md rounded-md italic text-center">Submission of Péter Ferenc Gyarmati - a11913446</div>

 ## Application Overview

 Selling products online is on the rise, however there is a significant entry-barrier for small and medium sized businesses to enter the market.
 The main reason for this is the high cost of setting up and maintaining an online store.
 This is where an e-commerce marketplace comes in.
-An e-commerce marketplace is a platform that allows vendors to list their products and buyers to purchase them.
-The marketplace takes a commission on each sale.
+An e-commerce marketplace is a platform that allows vendors to list their products and buyers to purchase them, taking a commission on each sale.
 This allows vendors to focus on their core business and buyers to have a wide variety of products to choose from while delegating the task of developing and maintaining the platform where the actual sales and logistics take place.
 The marketplace also provides a platform for vendors to advertise their products and buyers to find them and leave reviews.
 The information system I propose and design in this project aims to realise such an E-Commerce platform.

 ### Functional Requirements

 - Customers can register and login to the system
 - Vendors can register and list their products
 - Vendors can promote their products for a period of time
+- Promoted products appear for users automatically based on their preferences and real-time interactions with the system
-- Customers can search for products and observe them in detail
+- Customers can search for products and observe them in detail, with support for image recognition
 - Customers can buy products
 - Customers can choose from payment methods such as credit card, PayPal, and bank transfer
 - Customers can leave ratings and reviews for products
 - Customers can connect with vendors in built-in chat rooms
+- The system detects fraudulent activities and blocks the corresponding accounts

 ### Non-Functional Requirements

 - The system should be highly available across the globe
-- The system should have low latency to ensure a good user experience
+- The system should have extremely low latency to ensure a good user experience and the maximization of conversions
 - The system should be scalable to handle a large number of concurrent users
 - The system should tolerate spikes in traffic (e.g. before Holidays, Black Friday, etc.)
 - The system should be secure and protect customer and vendor data